 - If yes, the EISEP door fits.
 Sliding-scale cost-share.
 Apply through your county AAA.

-- Are you (the caregiver) caring for someone 60+, someone of any age with ADRD, a child under 18 (as a kinship caregiver 55+), or an adult 18-59 with a disability (as a relative 55+)?
+- Are you (the caregiver) caring for someone 60+, someone of any age with ADRD, a child under 18 you live with (as a kinship caregiver 55+ who is not the child's parent), or an adult aged 18-59 with a disability you live with (as a relative 55+, parents included)?

-- If yes, you qualify for NFCSP.
-Apply through your county AAA, and check if your county is one of the 17 with a NYSOFA-funded Caregiver Resource Center for richer caregiver-specific support.
+- If yes, you qualify for NFCSP, provided the care recipient is also determined functionally impaired, which respite specifically requires.Administration for Community Living. (n.d.).
+Lifespan Respite Care Program. acl.gov.
+Retrieved Jun 24, 2026, from https://acl.gov/programs/support-caregivers/lifespan-respite-care-program Apply through your county AAA, and check whether your county has a NYSOFA-funded Caregiver Resource Center for richer caregiver-specific support.

-- Do you live in one of the 23 counties served by the NYSOFA State Respite Program?
+- Is your county served by the NYSOFA State Respite Program?

 - If yes, contact the regional grantee directly (see Section 2.5).